• Skip to primary navigation

 See our article on the best things to do in Le Havre.

-See the best rated accommodations in Le Havre
+See the best-rated accommodations in Le Havre

-#2 Saint Catherine Church in Honfleur
+#2 Église Sainte Catherine in Honfleur

-Saint Catherine's Church in Honfleur
+Sainte Catherine Church in Honfleur

-• Brief history
+• A brief history

 Built in the second half of the 15th century.